 The Floating Flower Market is an absolute must-see experience for a visitor to Amsterdam not only because it is the only one in the world but because it is an absolute must-have olfactory (sense of smell) experience.
 The flower stalls are on houseboats which offer tulips, narcissus, and other bulb and flowers.
 Don’t worry about not being able to take these back to your home, they are ready for export.

 Yes, in Amsterdam’s Diamond District you will find real diamonds in authentic diamond If you are interested, you will be able to find a free diamond cutting demonstration going on and will be able to buy set and unset stones.

 Dam Square is where the real heart of Amsterdam will be found.
-There are markets, street performers, and vendors everyday waiting to entice you to listen, to watch and buy.
-In this part of the city your will find Royal Palace, the Nieuwe Kerk and the War Memorial
+There are markets, street performers, and vendors every day waiting to entice you to listen and watch.
+In this part of the city, you will find the Royal Palace, the Nieuwe Kerk, and the War Memorial

 This review of Amsterdam is only a drop in the canal – as they say.
 It only hits the high spots.
 If you are planning on traveling to Amsterdam and you don’t see what you want in this article, do a little research yourself.
 More than likely Amsterdam has what you are looking for and more.